AdrianAntico/AutoQuant/README.md

 The generator-first workflow is preferred: use `generate_regression_shap_analysis_artifacts()` for analytical options, then pass the result to `RegressionShapAnalysisReport(artifact_result = reg_artifacts, ...)`.
 The report function is a renderer.
 It can still call the generator as a convenience wrapper by passing `data` plus analytical arguments through `...`, but `artifact_result` mode avoids recomputing artifacts.

 The `Shap_` prefix maps each contribution column to the source model variable by stripping the prefix, such as `Shap_Impressions` -> `Impressions`.
 ID, segment, date, target, and prediction columns may be present, but they are not treated as SHAP features unless they have matching `Shap_` columns.
 When `include_plots = TRUE`, plot artifacts are created with AutoPlots high-level functions.
 Segment heatmaps use signed mean SHAP.
-Interaction diagnostics are binned/leveled candidate interaction surfaces from ordinary `Shap_` columns; axes are actual source feature value bins/levels and heatmap values are signed mean SHAP for the attributed feature.
+Interaction diagnostics are optional binned/leveled candidate interaction surfaces from ordinary `Shap_` columns; axes are actual source feature value bins/levels and heatmap values are signed mean SHAP for the attributed feature.
 Pairwise interaction diagnostics are canonical unordered pairs, so A x B and B x A are treated as the same non-directional analytical object.
 They are not exact SHAP interaction value decompositions.

+Missing or insufficient interaction inputs do not fail SHAP generation.
+When interaction analysis is requested but candidate pair columns, source feature columns, usable SHAP columns, rows, or unique value combinations are unavailable, AutoQuant emits an `interaction_diagnostics` table with `status`, `reason_code`, `reason`, `severity`, required/available columns, and a recommendation, then skips ranking, surface, and heatmap artifacts.
+Effect-curve generation is independent of interaction analysis; effect-curves-only runs do not attempt interaction generation.

 </p>
 </details>